JChrysanthemum/JChrysanthemum.github.io/_posts/2022-03-31-quick-jupyterNotebook.md

 jupyter notebook
 ```

-# 3 Use tunnel to forecast your web
+# 3 Use SSH tunnel to boardcast your web
 Note: Xmanger is slow

 ```bash